5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Nehalem-Westmere-Lynnfield.md

 >
 > Once macOS 12 or newer is installed, you can switch to an SMBIOS designated for your CPU for optimal CPU Power Management.
 This is rather important since you cannot use ssdtPRGen on first Gen Intel Core and Xeon CPUs.

-## macOS Ventura Installation
+## macOS installation
 With all the prep work out of the way you can now upgrade to macOS Ventura or newer.
 Depending on the version of macOS you are coming from, the installation process differs.

 ### Getting macOS
 - Download the latest release of [OpenCore Patcher GUI App](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) and run it
 - Click on "Create macOS Installer"
 - Click on "Download macOS Installer"
-- Select macOS 13.x (whatever the latest available version is)
+- Select the macOS version you want to install
-- Once the download is finished the "Install macOS Ventura" app will be located in your "Programs" folder
+- Once the download is completed the "Install macOS…" app will be located in your "Programs" folder

 > [!NOTE]
 >
-> OCLP can also create a USB Installer if you want to perform a clean install (highly recommended)
+> OCLP can also create a USB installer if you want to perform a clean install (highly recommended).
+Creating a USB installer is a necessity if you want to install an older OS since macOS does not allow downgrading.

 ### Option 1: Upgrading from macOS 11.3 or newer
 Only applicable when upgrading from macOS 11.3+.
 If you are on macOS Catalina or older, use Option 2 instead.

-- Run the "Install macOS Ventura" App
+- Run the "Install macOS…" App
 - There will be a few reboots
-- Boot from the new macOS Partition until it's no longer present in the Boot Picker
+- Boot from the new "Install macOS…" partition until it's no longer present in the Boot Picker

-Once the installation has finished and the system boots it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by macOS.
+Once the installation is completed and the system boots, it will run without graphics acceleration if you only have an iGPU or if you GPU is not supported by the newer macOS version.
 We will address this in Post-Install.

 ### Option 2: Upgrading from macOS Catalina or older
 When upgrading from macOS Catalina or older a clean install from USB flash drive is recommended.
 To create a USB Installer, you can use OpenCore Legacy Patcher: